Larry Huber: Career

 Huber began working in animation in 1969 as an assistant to Hanna-Barbera on The Perils of Penelope Pitstop.
 He later left Hanna-Barbera to work for Ruby-Spears, a job he held for 15 years.

 Huber returned to Hanna-Barbera in 1990 to work on 2 Stupid Dogs and the short-lived series Fish Police.
 He was soon hired by producer Buzz Potamkin to supervise production on Fred Seibert's then-upcoming World Premiere Toons shorts program (later named What a Cartoon!) on Cartoon Network.
 The series consisted of 48 animated shorts and spawned new creator-driven original programming for the network, including Dexter's Laboratory (the show paid homage to Huber, naming the titular character's school as Huber Elementary), Cow and Chicken, Johnny Bravo, I Am Weasel, The Powerpuff Girls, and Courage the Cowardly Dog.

 After Turner Broadcasting merged with Time Warner in October 1996, Huber left Hanna-Barbera once again to become an executive producer on Seibert's other animated shorts showcase, Oh Yeah!
 Cartoons, on Nickelodeon.
 Huber's ChalkZone short from Oh Yeah!
 Cartoons, which he co-created with Bill Burnett, was picked up by Nickelodeon for a full series.
 It premiered on March 22, 2002, with the highest ratings for a new show premiere in the network's history at the time.
 He continued to work with big idea cartoon incubators, consulting on Seibert's Random!
 Cartoons, which spawned Eric Robles' Fanboy & Chum Chum (in which he also directed the voice actors), Adventure Time by Pendleton Ward and Ward's Bravest Warriors.
-(He continues to be involved with Bravest Warriors as a consultant to show runner Breehn Burns and as an animation director).
+He continued to be involved with Bravest Warriors as a consultant to show runner Breehn Burns and as an animation director.

 In 2004 Huber launched his own production company called Animotion Works, located in Burbank, California.
 The company has since produced the educational children's television series Danger Rangers for PBS, which ran from September 3, 2005, to December 26, 2006.